rancher/elemental-toolkit/docs/content/en/docs/_index.md

 Elemental allows to create custom OS versions in your cluster with standard container images with a high degree of customization.
 It can also be used in its vanilla form - Elemental enables then everyone to build their own derivative and access it in various formats.

-To build a bootable image is as simple as running `docker build`.
+Building a bootable image is as simple as running `docker build`.

 * **What is it good for?**: Embedded, Cloud, Containers, VM, Baremetals, Servers, IoT, Edge